ubirch/ubirch-token-manager/README.md

 **thing:getinfo**:: it allows querying info about a device or thing.

+**"thing:storedata"**:: it allows store data sets produced by a thing on the simple data service.

 **user:getinfo**:: it allows querying info about a user.

 **thing:bootstrap**:: it allows creatinga bootstrap token that would permit creating devices, anchoring upps and